goddesscameo/goddesscameo.github.io/content/post/problem-africa/problem-africa.md

 ---
-title: "The Problem of Africa in Hegel and Anthroposophy's Treatment as a Response to Afro-Pessimism"
+title: "The Problem of Africa in German Idealism and Anthroposophy's Treatment as a Response to Afro-Pessimism"
 description: "An appraisal of Africa in the systems of Kant and Hegel"
 draft: false
 toc: true